 On August 15, 1945, the POWs learned of the Japanese surrender from a newspaper purchased on the Black Market.
 The prisoners wanted to celebrate, but the officers feared that if they did the Japanese would retaliate.
 Several days later the prisoners took control of the camp and waited for American forces.
 Edward remained in the camp until he was liberated on September 7, 1945.
 He was returned to the Philippines for medical treatment and promoted to sergeant.

 On the U.S.S.
 Hugh Rodman, Edward returned to the United States on October 3, 1945, in San Francisco.
 It was almost four years, to the day, since he had sailed from the same port for the Philippines.
 He was sent to Letterman General Hospital in San Francisco before he returned to Ohio.

 Edward chose to remain in the military and retired from the Army in 1960 at Fort Belvoir, Virginia.
-He married Eleanor Guidone and became the father of a daughter and son.
+He married Eleanor Guidone in 1947 and became the father of a daughter and son.
 Around 1962, the family moved to South Plainfield, New Jersey, where he worked for Lockheed Electronics in Watchung, New Jersey.

 Edward M. Haines passed away on September 6, 1982, at the Veterans Administration Medical Center in East Orange, New Jersey, and was buried at Long Island National Cemetery in Suffolk County, New York, in Section 2B, Site 1061.
 The next year the local Veterans of Foreign Wars Post, in Watchung, asked that a local park be renamed in his honor.
 Instead, the city council voted to rename the park Veterans Park.